-The purpose of this project is to improve the development, uptake and use of sub-seasonal, seasonal and long-term timescale products and services for regional applications.
+The purpose of this project was to improve the development, uptake and use of sub-seasonal, seasonal and long-term timescale products and services for regional applications.

-The impact of the W2-SIP project will be to enhance the resilience and prosperity of ICPAC member states by fostering climate services and knowledge.
-It aims to increase the use of co-produced reliable weather and climate services to inform regional and national policy and decision-making.
-This project builds on the successes of the SCIPEA and ENACTS projects supported in WISER phase 1.
+The impact of the W2-SIP project was to enhance the resilience and prosperity of ICPAC member states by fostering climate services and knowledge.
+It aimed to increase the use of co-produced reliable weather and climate services to inform regional and national policy and decision-making.
+This project built on the successes of the SCIPEA and ENACTS projects supported in WISER phase 1.

-ICPAC’s capacity to be a knowledge and learning hub on user centred co-production and knowledge brokering in climate services will be strengthened.
-ICPAC staff will gain increased skills in co-production approaches including facilitation skills for co-producing climate services with users.
-In addition, WISER will be making substantial investments in ICPAC’s computing and IT facilities to allow it to better produce forecasts to meet their user’s needs, and as a regional resource that can be accessed by ICPAC member states.
+ICPAC’s capacity to be a knowledge and learning hub on user centred co-production and knowledge brokering in climate services was strengthened.
+ICPAC staff gained increased skills in co-production approaches including facilitation skills for co-producing climate services with users.
+In addition, WISER made substantial investments in ICPAC’s computing and IT facilities to allow it to better produce forecasts to meet their user’s needs, and as a regional resource that can be accessed by ICPAC member states.

 View this video, which provides an overview of ICPAC's forecast products.